 People don’t understand Parkinson’s.
 This makes living with the condition harder, whether it’s being mistaken for being drunk, or having to fight for fair benefits.
 People affected can feel like the system is against them, or fear being judged when they go out in public.

 We’re building understanding of Parkinson’s every day.
 Challenging myths about who gets it.
 Educating people about its 40-plus symptoms and their distressing impacts.
 Revealing the hidden side effects of medication.

-By 2024, many more people will understand what Parkinson’s is, care about those affected, and be inspired to take action.
+By the end of 2024, many more people will understand what Parkinson’s is, care about those affected, and be inspired to take action.
 The condition will be part of the public conversation and on the agenda for politicians and policymakers.

 And people with Parkinson’s will feel understood.
 They’ll be more confident about going out with their condition, knowing they will be treated well.

 Gary Shaughnessy, chair of the Board of Trustees said:

 "It's inspiring to see what’s been achieved over the past 5 years.
 And looking ahead to 2024, we’ve set ourselves even more ambitious goals.

 "Change on this scale won’t be easy.
 But I’ve travelled around meeting the people driving our movement.
 I know the commitment and tenacity of the Parkinson’s community.
 I'm ready to work with you, listen to you, step up our efforts, and take on the challenge together."